Martin Place railway station: Martin Place Station

 The design of the middle block between Castlereagh and Elizabeth Streets had, meanwhile, been held up by a number of considerations, partially connected to the railway.
 It was not clear if the concourse of the railway station would extend beyond the eastern side of Elizabeth Street.
 Secondly, it was a condition of consent for the MLC Centre, then under construction, that a subway be built under Castlereagh Street to connect the building to the station.
 Thirdly, the lessee of the old basements of the aborted State Savings Building, Prudential Insurance Company, were reluctant to surrender their lease to Council "The architects were trying to bring all these issues together so that the MLC tunnel under Castlereagh Street would connect into a naturally lit shopping arcade in the basements and then join under Elizabeth Street to the railway concourse.
 If this was realised there would be an undercover connection from the amphitheatre on the western side of Castlereagh Street to the railway concourse".

 These issues took years to resolve; this section of Martin Place would be the last to be built.
 The Eastern Suburbs Railway line officially opened in 1979.
 Although originally proposed to extend southwards into Randwick, the line was only built to Bondi Junction.
 The shopping arcade and connection to the railway station was not made until 1982.

 The design by Fowell Mansfield Jarvis & Maclurcan Pty Ltd was awarded a public buildings merit award by the Royal Australian Institute of Architects in 1979.
 Each station on the Eastern Suburbs Railway had a different colour to identify it.
 Bright red was used throughout Martin Place in both glazed tiles for walls and columns and painted cement surfaces.
 The red was chosen to reflect the banking and finance associations of the area.
 The design of the ESR underground stations continued the design ideas of the city underground stations of the 1920s, with individual station colours and features.

 In 2010, work commenced on an upgrade to the station, consisting of two lifts and an accessible toilet.
 The upgrade was completed in April 2011.

-As part of the Sydney Metro City & Southwest project a further two platforms are scheduled to open in 2024.
+As part of the Sydney Metro City & Southwest project, a further two platforms opened in August 2024, as well as the Muru Giligu walkway ("path of light") to the Hunter Street exit.